 Spread: 1.00 to 1.50 feet

 Sun: Part shade to full shade

 Suggested Use: Ground Cover, Naturalize

 Other: Winter Interest

 Tolerate: Rabbit, Deer, Drought, Heavy Shade, Erosion, Clay Soil, Dry Soil

-Best grown in organically rich, medium moisture, well-drained soil in part shade to full shade.
+Best grown in organically rich, medium moisture, well-drained soils in part shade to full shade.
 Foliage tends to bleach when grown in too much sun.
-For use as a ground cover, plant 6-12" apart.
-Spreads rapidly by underground stems to form large colonies.
-Avoid overhead watering and thin plants periodically to promote good air circulation, particularly if plants have experienced problems with leaf blight (see Problems section below).
+Plants thrive in sun dappled shade under large trees.
+For use as a ground cover, set starter plants 6-12" apart.
+Plants will spread by rhizomes to form large colonies.
+Avoid overhead watering and thin plants periodically to promote good air circulation, particularly if plants have experienced problems with leaf blight.

-Japanese pachysandra is a shrubby, evergreen ground cover which grows 8-12" high and spreads by rhizomes to form a dense carpet of rich, dark green foliage.
+Pachysandra terminalis, commonly called Japanese pachysandra, is a shrubby, evergreen ground cover which grows 8-12" high and spreads by rhizomes to form a dense carpet of rich, dark green foliage.
 Oval leaves (2-4" long) appear primarily in whorls at the stem ends.
 Tiny white flowers in 1-2" long, terminal (hence the species name) spikes bloom in early spring.
 Flowers are not particularly showy, but on close inspection are quite attractive.

-Generally pest free.
+No serious insect or disease problems.
 Leaf blight is a potentially serious problem which can necessitate remedial fungicide applications.
-Root rot, scale and mites can also be problems.
+Root/stem rot may also occur.
+Watch for scale and mites.